2024 USDLA National Conference

 Thursday, June 20, 2024 12:00pm - 12:45pm

-Exploring Your Gateway - Workshop with Valary Oleinik
+Unboxing the Conference - Workshop with Valary Oleinik

 So often we leave conferences with great ideas and wonderful intentions, but then we return to our day-to-day routine and don't take action on the things we wanted to or stay connected with the people we met.
-This time can be different as you create a gateway to change.
+This time can be different as you create a pathway to change.
 You will be guided through a process of reflection and planning that concludes with you making commitments about how you will return home and change the future of distance and digital learning.

 Thursday, June 20, 2024 12:45pm - 1:00pm